nicole-munk/Group-13-Chaotic-Dynamics/README.md

 ---

 ## Overview
-This repository contains the Python implementation and comparative analysis of various numerical integration methods applied to continuous-time chaotic systems.
-The project evaluates the performance, stability, and computational efficiency of fixed-step manual solvers against professional adaptive algorithms when modelling highly sensitive non-linear dynamics.
+This repository contains a comprehensive analysis of continuous-time chaotic systems, combining analytical stability techniques with robust numerical simulations.
+The project investigates the fundamental non-linear dynamics and sensitive dependence on initial conditions inherent to chaotic models.
+By benchmarking manually implemented numerical solvers against professional algorithms, the project validates the computational methods required to accurately generate phase space trajectories, plot bifurcation diagrams, and calculate Lyapunov exponents.

 ## Systems Analysed
+* **The Rössler System:** Analysed to observe the classic period-doubling route to chaos.
+The system's topological transitions and equilibrium points were evaluated across varying parameter regimes.
-* **The Lorenz Attractor:** Modelled to observe rapid chaotic divergence and high-curvature phase space trajectories.
+* **The Lorenz System:** Modelled to investigate rapid chaotic divergence, strange attractors, and high-curvature phase space dynamics, alongside an analytical review of its fixed points.

-* **The Rössler Attractor:** Modelled to contrast with the Lorenz system, demonstrating a slower, "period-doubling" route to chaos and a distinctly different Lyapunov timescale.
+## Key Features & Methodology
+* **Analytical Stability Analysis:** * Calculation of equilibrium fixed points for the dynamical systems.
+    * Use of Jacobian matrices and eigenvalue evaluation to mathematically determine the stability of these fixed points before simulating.
+* **Numerical Methods & Benchmarking:** * Implementation of fundamental numerical integrators: Euler (1st Order), Heun's Predictor-Corrector (2nd Order), and Runge-Kutta 4 (4th Order).
+    * Rigorous error analysis and convergence testing to establish theoretical accuracy limits.
+    * Performance comparison between the fixed-step manual RK4 method and SciPy’s adaptive `solve_ivp` (`RK45`) solver.
+* **Characterising Chaos:** * **Bifurcation Diagrams:** Mapping the long-term behaviour of the systems as key parameters are continuously varied, revealing structural transitions into chaos.
+    * **Lyapunov Exponents:** Calculation of the Maximal Lyapunov Exponent (MLE) to quantify the exact rate of trajectory divergence and formalise the system's sensitivity to initial conditions.
+    * **Phase Space Visualisation:** Generating 3D plots of strange attractors to visually verify the global topology captured by the numerical solvers.

 ## Technologies Used
 * Python 3